japila-books/spark-sql-internals/docs/spark-sql-SchemaRelationProvider.md

 | `createRelation`
 | [[createRelation]] Creates a spark-sql-BaseRelation.md[BaseRelation] for the user-defined schema

-Used exclusively when `DataSource` is requested for a <<spark-sql-DataSource.md#resolveRelation, BaseRelation>> for a given data source format
+Used exclusively when `DataSource` is requested for a [BaseRelation](DataSource.md#resolveRelation) for a given data source format
 |===

 [[implementations]]